-If you are looking for the solution on how to replace vertical blinds with curtains because you either don't want to hang new hardware or needing a solution for vertical blinds in your rental then look no further.
+If you are looking for the best solution or hack on how to replace vertical blinds with curtains because you either don't want to hang new hardware or need a solution for vertical blinds in your rental then look no further.

 How to replace vertical blinds with curtains!